saghul/pyuv/docs/tcp.rst

         :param int flowinfo: Flow info, used only for IPv6.
 Defaults to 0.

         :param int scope_id: Scope ID, used only for IPv6.
 Defaults to 0.

+        :param int flags: Binding flags.
+Only pyuv.UV_TCP_IPV6ONLY is supported at the moment, which disables dual stack support on IPv6 handles.

         Bind to the specified IP address and port.